danielbrouwer08/i3Minimize/README.md

 	i3m

 # Usage
 An active window can be minimized by using the shorcut defined in the i3 config file.
-If you followed the installation steps the shortcut should be $mod+Shift+minus.
+If you have followed the installation steps the shortcut should be $mod+Shift+minus.
 The name and XID of the window will now appear in the i3Minimize bar.
 To retrieve the window just click on the corresponding button.

 # Removal
 The application can be removed using the remove script.